oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Status List in CBOR Format {#status-list-cbor}

-This section defines the `StatusList` structure for a CBOR-encoded Status List.
+This section defines the structure for a CBOR-encoded Status List:

-The `StatusList` structure is a map (Major Type 5) and defines the following entries:
+* The `StatusList` structure is a map (Major Type 5) and defines the following entries:
   * `bits`: REQUIRED.
 Unsigned int (Major Type 0) that contains the number of bits in the per Referenced Token in the Status List.
 The allowed values for `bits` are 1, 2, 4 and 8.
   * `lst`: REQUIRED.
 Byte string (Major Type 2) that contains the Status List as specified in [](#status-list-json).

 The following example illustrates the CBOR representation of the Status List: